-As a Fellow of the Royal Society of Arts, Eric Knowles has become a leading authority in the following fields: European and Oriental Ceramics from the Seventeenth to the Twentieth Century; the glass of Tiffany and Lalique; and Nineteenth and Twentieth Century Decorative Arts.
-Today he looks after museum liaison and several of his finds can now be seen in national museums.
+As a Fellow of the Royal Society of Arts, Eric Knowles has become a leading authority in: European and Oriental Ceramics from the Seventeenth to the Twentieth Century; the glass of Tiffany and Lalique; and Nineteenth and Twentieth Century Decorative Arts.
+Today he looks after museum liaison.
+Several of his finds can now be seen in national museums.

-A veteran of many popular television shows he is also the author of several books and articles as well as being the resident Sunday Times Antiques Expert.
+A veteran of many popular television shows he is also the author of several books and articles.